elialcodes/movies-search/README.md

-# SEARCH MOVIES :x: :trophy: :o: :four_leaf_clover:
+# SEARCH MOVIES :tv: :performing_arts: :movie_camera:

 Welcome to search movies, where I am sure you will find the movie you are searching.